Are Slot Machines Honest?

 The show also sparked a call in the Nevada legislature for its own investigation, but with a slightly different twist: they wanted to know who leaked the attorney general’s confidential Ronald Harris videotapes to ABC News.
 "That entire piece is hinging on the unsubstantiated allegations of a convicted felon, “said Nevada Assembly Minority Leader Peter Ernaut.
 "What is said on those tapes is secondary to how they got public."

-The Nevada legislature didn’t seemed too concerned about the allegations raised in the broadcast because they believed they weren’t valid.
+The Nevada legislature didn’t seem too concerned about the allegations raised in the broadcast because they believed they weren’t valid.
 “Our programs do not create a near-miss scenario and every symbol is randomly selected," said Brian McKay, general counsel for IGT.
 "We don’t make deceptive machines.
 We never have," he added.

 Well, this certainly was an interesting can of worms that had been opened.
 It surely gave me some additional direction for the questions I wanted to ask but, actually, I was already familiar with the subjects raised in this report.